 There are various products which may help stop bleeding, red or sore gums by targeting the underlying causes like plaque buildup.
 Keep in mind that these should be used in conjunction with the good oral care habits mentioned above.
 A new toothpaste won't help much if you only brush every other day.

-Best electric toothbrush for bleeding gums
+What's the best electric toothbrush for bleeding gums?

 People who struggle to clean their teeth properly often find that switching to an electric toothbrush makes a big difference.